lorenzo-querol/lorenzo-querol/README.md

 ✈️ I love Japan!
 I always yearn to experience the unique and diverse culture that the country has to offer, like eating local delicacies or traveling to the smaller, lesser-known regions.

-**Currently, I'm applying as a graduate student at Osaka University's Graduate School of Information Science and Technology**
+**I'm currently a Master's student at Osaka University's Graduate School of Information Science and Technology**

 ## 🏆 Achievements